[Updated post from April 15, 2021]

 In fact, a study by IBM found that 88% of consumers would prefer to shop with a retailer that allows them to track orders via email or SMS.

-Order tracking helps to alleviate delivery anxiety by providing a continuous flow of updates that customers can check as often as they’d like to.
-You can also use this as a valuable post-purchase branding opportunity by directing your customer to a customized tracking page for a more cohesive brand experience.
+Order tracking helps to alleviate delivery anxiety by providing a continuous flow of updates that customers can check as often as they’d like.
+It’s also a valuable post-purchase branding opportunity by directing your customer to a customized tracking page for a more cohesive brand experience.

-As the old saying goes, it’s not a great idea to put all of your eggs in one basket.
-If you rely on one carrier to handle the bulk of your deliveries, any disruption to their network will end up affecting the majority of your orders.
-By spreading your orders across multiple carriers, you can help to mitigate storewide delays that could overwhelm your customer care team.
+As the old saying goes, it’s not a great idea to put all your eggs in one basket.
+If you rely on one carrier to handle your shipment volumes, any disruption to their network will end up affecting all orders in transit.
+By spreading your orders across more than one shipping carrier, you can minimize shipping delays as much as possible.

-When delays are more likely to occur, it’s a good idea to give your customers a heads-up to place their orders earlier to avoid potential slowdowns.
+When delivery delays appear more likely to occur, it’s a good idea to give your customers a heads-up to place their orders a little earlier.

-For example, you can set a cut-off date during the holiday season, after which point you won’t be able to guarantee delivery in time for Christmas (you can use holiday shipping cut-off dates from major carriers as a guideline).
-This removes liability from the retailer and also helps to spread out orders across a longer time period for faster processing, as shown here by Billabong:
+For example, you can set an order cut-off date during the holiday season, after which point you won’t be able to guarantee delivery in time for Christmas (you can use holiday shipping cut-off dates from major carriers as a guideline).
+This removes liability from the retailer and helps to spread out orders across a longer time period, as shown in this peak season graphic by Billabong:

-Another strategy is to offer your customers multiple delivery options.
-This enables them to make an informed decision over how quickly they want their order to be delivered, rather than just a ‘standard shipping option’ which might not fit their needs.
+Another strategy is to offer your customers more than one delivery option.
+This enables them to make an informed decision over how quickly they want their order to be delivered, rather than defaulting to ‘standard shipping’.

-For example, adding an expedited shipping service for an extra fee allows you to meet expectations for rapid shipping, whilst also minimizing the impact on your profit margins.
+For example, adding a faster shipping service for an extra fee allows you to meet expectations for rapid shipping, whilst also minimizing the impact on your profit margins.

-Managing shipping delays can be costly and complex – especially during busy times of the year when you’ve already got a lot on your plate.
-Fulfillment providers can help to ease this burden through their advanced technological infrastructure and relationships with major carriers which enable them to handle late deliveries much more effectively than brands can manage on their own.
+Managing shipping delays can be costly and complex – especially during peak season when shipment volumes are at their highest.
+Fulfillment service providers can help to ease this burden via advanced infrastructure and relationships with major transportation companies.
+This enables them to handle late deliveries much more effectively than brands can manage on their own.